sickozell/SickoCV/README.md

 ![parking](https://user-images.githubusercontent.com/80784296/204013230-cda01462-92c9-4013-8599-c0ba9d798ae0.JPG)

 #### - INSTRUCTIONS
 This module doesn't do anything.
-It's just a place to connect your temporarily unused cables when you don't want to forget to where they were wired.
+It's just a place to connect temporarily unused cables to not forget to where they were wired.
 It can also be used to connect other modules sockets when they need to be wired to obtain some functionality.

 ## Shifter